adhamalhossary/operationalizing-ml-on-azure/README.md

 ### Benchmark

-To benchamrk our model, we retrieve a data.json that is created from the endpoint.py script.
+To benchmark our model, we retrieve a data.json that is created from the endpoint.py script.
 This json file is then used by benchmark.sh to retrieve performance results

 ![benchmark](https://github.com/adhamalhossary/operationalizing-ml-on-azure/blob/main/screenshots/benchmark.png)